Euro zone yields near record lows as ECB about to show the money

 Portuguese 10-year bond yields were little changed at 1.89 percent, having traded just below 18 percent three years ago.

 Compounding the feeling that Greece is on the fringes of the euro zone, Greek debt is unlikely to be part of the ECB’s programme at least until July.
 The QE scheme is designed so that the ECB does not own more than a third of a country’s debt market, which is already the case in Greece.
-(Editing by Toby Chopra)
+(Editing by Jeremy Gaunt)